Worse than an oil spill

 She has written 28 publications for academic journals on armouring seashores, including Paucity of mobile species on constructed seawalls and Ecologically-informed engineering reduces loss of intertidal biodiversity on artificial shorelines,

-This is a crowdfunded project to raise awareness of how artificial shorelines can destroy marine life.
+This was a crowdfunded project to raise awareness of how artificial shorelines can destroy marine life.
 We hope our images will help mobilise the community during the upcoming local government elections to push for the comprehensive scientific studies recommended by Prof Chapman in the hope the concrete can be removed or modified and the north shore restored to its natural state (see below).

 The Last Beach | Duke University Press